-Yes, “be yourself” is definitely sound advice; and these days, employers are known to tell their employees the same thing.
+Yes, “be yourself” is definitely sound advice--and these days, employers are known to tell their employees the same thing.
+But there are limits.

-Anyone who’s nervously sought advice before a first date has probably been consoled with these words: “just be yourself.”
-Yes, “be yourself” is definitely sound advice; and these days, employers are known to tell their employees the same thing.
+Anyone who’s nervously sought advice before a first date has probably heard these words: “just be yourself.”
+Yes, “be yourself” is definitely sound advice--and these days, employers are known to tell their employees the same thing.

 The shift from buttoned-up corporate culture to flexibility has sparked a shift in workers, too.
 No longer are they expected to stifle their personal opinions or put their mental health on the backburner for professionalism’s sake.
 Instead, employees are encouraged to bring their “whole selves” with them to work, opening space for healthy debates with colleagues or taking mental health days.
 Especially as the pandemic continues, workplace flexibility isn’t just a perk; it's an expectation many employers are rushing to meet.

-It’s worth underscoring, however, that the unbuttoning of corporate culture doesn’t mean basic human decency or professional values should fly out the window.
+That said, it’s worth underscoring that the unbuttoning of corporate culture doesn’t mean basic human decency or professional values should fly out the window.
 Employees are still responsible for the impact they have on others and their organization.
-That begs the question: how much of their employees’ “authentic self” should companies really accept?
+Which begs the question: how much of their employees’ “authentic selves” should companies really accept?

 Examining the paradox of tolerance can help us understand the importance of setting boundaries for true authenticity at work.